 Canada is, after all, a beautiful country of friendly people, cheap healthcare, scenic landscapes, amazing maple syrup and Drake.
 But how exactly can fearful Americans become Canadians themselves?
 We talked to lawyer Zool Suleman, a specialist in Canadian immigration, refugee and citizenship law since 1992 and the founder of law firm Suleman & Co. how someone can go about making the move north.

-If you are looking to immediately leave the U.S., American citizens can always just visit Canada for up to six months without having to renew their visa, but if you are looking to become a permanent, brand new Canadian, here are six ways you can escape a possible Trump dystopia.
+If you are looking to immediately leave the U.S., American citizens can always just visit Canada for up to six months without having to renew their visa, but if you are looking to become a permanent, brand new Canadian, with the help of services such as lmia application canada, here are six ways you can escape a possible Trump dystopia.

 1. The Investment Scheme